Stephen G. Crouse, D.Min., Ph.D.

 Josh is married to Kerie, whom he met while they were singing in Joyful Sound

-serves as the director of NGU's Center for Global Engagement.
+serves as the executive director of NGU's Institute for Global Leadership.
 In addition to

 his classroom responsibilities, he directs the field immersion component

 required of all intercultural studies majors.
 He is a graduate of The Citadel